-- mycnfPath the path to the MySQL option file of the instance. - outputMycnfPath alternative output path to write the MySQL option file of the instance. - password the password to be used by the connection. - clusterAdmin the name of an InnoDB Cluster administrator user to be created.
+- password the password to be used by the connection. - clusterAdmin the name of an InnoDB Cluster administrator user to be created.
 The supported format is the standard MySQL account name format.
 Supports identifiers or strings for the user name and host name.
 By default if unquoted it assumes input is a string.
-See Section 6.1.7, "Creating User Accounts for Administration". - clusterAdminPassword the password for the InnoDB Cluster administrator account being created using clusterAdmin.
+See Section 6.1.7, "Creating User Accounts for AdminAPI". - clusterAdminPassword the password for the InnoDB Cluster administrator account being created using clusterAdmin.
 Although you can specify using this option, this is a potential security risk.
-If you do not specify this option, but do specify the clusterAdmin option, you are prompted for the password at the interactive prompt. - deprecated, and scheduled for removal in a future version - ${\tt clearReadOnly} \ \hbox{-a boolean value used to confirm that $\tt super\read\only $\tt should be set to off, see Super Read-only and Instances.$ - interactive a boolean value used to disable the interactive wizards in the command execution, so that prompts are not provided to the user and confirmation prompts are not shown. - restart a boolean value used to indicate that a remote restart of the target instance should be performed to finalize the operation.
+If you do not specify this option, but do specify the clusterAdmin option, you are prompted for the password at the interactive prompt. - clearReadOnly a boolean value used to confirm that super_read_only should be set to off, see Instance Configuration in Super Read-only Mode.
+This option is deprecated, and scheduled for removal in a future version. - interactive a boolean value used to disable the interactive wizards in the command execution, so that prompts are not provided to the user and confirmation prompts are not shown. - restart a boolean value used to indicate that a remote restart of the target instance should be performed to finalize the operation.